-Note: You are currently viewing documentation for Moodle 2.7.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Datalynx Views.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Datalynx Views.

 - Filter, Search and Sort